GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/08.Still,-Still-With-Thee/docs.md

 ---
+title: |
-title: 668.
-Still, Still With Thee
+    668. Still, Still With Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 668.
+Still, Still With Thee.
+Still, still with Thee, when purple morning breaketh, When the bird waketh, and the shadows flee; Fairer than morning, lovelier than the daylight, Dawns the sweet consciousness, I am with Thee!
+    keywords:  |
-    keywords: Christ in Song, Still, Still With Thee, Still, still with Thee, when purple morning breaketh,
+        Christ in Song, adventhymnals, advent hymnals, Still, Still With Thee, Still, still with Thee, when purple morning breaketh.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 668. STILL, STILL WITH THEE
+####  Christ in Song,

 ```txt
 1.